5 Reasons Why You Should Never Date A Married Man (Or Woman)

 While it seems that the spouse would be the one left most injured in this situation, it is often the person who chooses to date the married person who will suffer most.

-Here are 5 reasons why you should never date a married man or woman:
+Here are 5 reasons why you should never, ever date a married man or woman.

 1. They will never leave their spouse.
 Period.